benmalartre/Noodle/README.md

 =================================

-This repository contains an abandoned 2d/3d programming framework where i was experimenting algorithmic and exploring computer theory.
+This repository contains an abandoned 2d/3d programming framework where i was experimenting algorithmic and learning software engineering.
+I know it's a mess and there are lots of mistakes and broken things, that's how we learn!

-Exemples samples you can find:
+Exemples samples you can find (hopefully working):

 ![UI preview of curves](images/shadows.png) https://github.com/benmalartre/Noodle/blob/master/src/test/TestShadow.pbi